ManageIQ/manageiq.org/site/docs/get-started/basic-configuration.md

 1. The appliance database has already been configured in the Docker and Vagrant installations.
-If you are using other types of appliances (like OpenStack, VMware or Openstack) follow the documentation for your provider to configure.
+If you are using other types of appliances (like OpenStack or VMware) follow the documentation for your provider to configure.
 2. Point your browser to its IP address